The Best Philodendrons to Grow Indoors

 Leaves can be toxic to both people and pets when ingested.
 Some people can also have a mild allergic reaction if their skin comes in contact with the sap.
 When repotting or pruning plants, wear gloves as a precaution.
 See more Common Poisonous Plants for Dogs and Cats.

-Do they flower?:
+Do philodendrons flower?:

 Philodendron lookalikes: